Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

 Notes: College kids are occasionally elected to the city council.
 HSU does not have much of a party reputation - nightlife is generally quiet - but students do hang out in the bars on the Plaza.
 This region is known as the Redwood Curtain, as the redwoods once separated the area from the rest of California.
 The area is also known for its marijuana production, which happens on neighboring farms and in people's homes, and for its marijuana consumption, which also happens in people's homes.
 As a result, locals say that the odor of pot occasionally lingers in the air.
-Arcata has grown by 4% during the last decade.
+Arcata has grown 9% during the last decade.
+Home prices have increased 3% since last year.

 Recommended as a Retirement Spot?
-Yes, if looking for a very mellow, cool, foggy and somewhat remote town.
+Yes, if looking for a very laid back, youthful, foggy, cool and somewhat remote town.

 Thanks to the treaty that ended the Mexican-American War, the Golden State became a U.S. territory in 1847.
 Soon after, gold was found at Sutter's Mill.
 The land crowded with fortune seekers, and, shortly thereafter, California entered the Union as its 31st state in 1850.